 Since June 2020 the Diagram also comes with a built-in generic AI, which makes it into a live demo that you can play against, at a human-friendly level.
 This is still somewhat experimental, and might not work flawlessly for every variant.
 To play sensibly the AI will have to know rule details that a diagram for just showing pseudo-legal moves doesn't care about.
 It has a built-in algorithm for estimating piece values based on the moves, but the resulting values will probably not be very good.
 A number of new parameters were added to specify game rules:

-extinction=1 royal=N baring=N iron=N antiTrade=N counterStrike=N protected=N tradeThreshold=N
+extinction=1 royal=N baring=N stalemate=draw counterbare=draw iron=N antiTrade=N counterStrike=N protected=N tradeThreshold=N contageous=

 Here N represents the number of the piece type that gets the mentioned property.
 So these parameters can occur multiple times with different values, to indicate more than one piece type has the property.
 Loss of a royal piece is the primary termination condition, and decides the game instantly, without having to worry about any retaliation.
-The parameter extinction determines if capture of a single royal decides the game, or that all royals have to be captured (the default, but when there is only a single royal it doesn't matter).
+The parameter extinction determines if capture of a single royal decides the game, or that all royals have to be captured.
+(The latter is the default, but when there is only a single royal it doesn't matter).
 The baring condition is somewhat similar to extinction royalty, in that it terminates a game when all pieces with this property have been eliminated.
-But it is a delayed winning condition, which grants the opponent an 'after-move', with which he might trump it by capturing a royal, or equalize through counter-baring.
+But it is a delayed winning condition, which grants the opponent an 'after-move', with which he might trump it by capturing a royal, or achieve 'counter-baring'.
+In the latter case the result is determined by the parameter counterbare, which (similar to the stalemate result) can be a draw (the default) or a loss for the player that is stalemated or bared first.
 When you specify baring=0 all non-royal pieces will get this property.